truenas/documentation/content/SCALE/SCALEUIReference/TopToolbar/_index.md

 ---
 title: Top Toolbar
-description: "All the icons and options contained in the TrueNAS SCALE top toolbar."
+description: "All the icons and options contained in the TrueNAS top toolbar."
 geekdocCollapseSection: true
 tags:
 - tasks